Shivajithu123/Shivajithu123/README.md

 - 👋 Hi, I’m @shivadath
-- 👀 I’m interested in technology
+- 👀 I’m a self taught Software Tester
-- 🌱 Python, java, css, javascript
+- Continous learning and mentoring others

 <!---
 Shivajithu123/Shivajithu123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.